rysonw/iSweat/README.md

 Run the command 'npm install' followed by 'npm start' in your terminal.
 <br>
-Change the na me of the "example.env" to ".env" and add a connect string to your database.
+Change the name of the "example.env" to ".env" and add a connect string to your database.